ChristinaLast/ML-Pipeline-Docker/README.md

 Whatever the reason, Docker alleviates this situation by storing the necessary components in an image, which can then be used by a third-party to deploy an application effectively.

-In this example, we will see how a simple Python script can be
+In this example, we will see how a simple Python script can be incorporated into a Docker image, and this image will then be pushed to ECR (Elastic Container Registry) in AWS.

+## Python Script